 During the Date

-One of the most important tips for staying safe while dating is to trust your instincts, according to the University of Birmingham Police Department.
+One of the most important tips for staying safe while dating is to trust your instincts, according to the University of Alabama at Birmingham News.
 If you get a weird feeling while on the date, or even when chatting with your prospective date online or over the phone, it's likely a good sign that you shouldn't meet up.

 Although having your date pick you up at your home may seem like the most chivalrous route, allowing someone else to control your ability to go home can put you at a disadvantage.
 That's why SheKnows advises both women and men to stay in charge of their own transportation when first getting to know someone else.
 This way, you are free to leave the date if you want to, without having to worry about how to get home or getting your date home if you're the one who drove.